aptech/docs/docs/CR-polymat.rst

     :param p: positive integer.
     :type p: scalar

-    :returns: y (*TODO*), Nx(p*K) matrix containing powers of the elements of x from 1 to  p.
+    :returns: y (*Nx(p*K) matrix*) containing powers of the elements of x from 1 to  p.
 The first K columns will contain first powers, the second K columns second powers, and so on.